lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 On iOS you can run the app in the iOS simulator to test it.

-1. Right click on the iOS application and select "Set as Startup Project".
+1. Right-click on the iOS application and select "Set as Startup Project".

 ![iOS application](./Img/2018-01-04_20-33-16.png)